 CREATE TABLE t ( x INT WITH SYSTEM VERSIONING, y INT );

-Support for application-time period-versioning was added in MariaDB 10.4.3.
+Support for application-time periods were added in MariaDB 10.4.

 Extending system-versioning tables, MariaDB 10.4 supports application-time period tables.
 Time periods are defined by a range between two temporal columns.
 The columns must be of the same temporal data type, such as